CEC Classes through the New Earth Institute

 $375/16 CECs

-Saturday & Sunday, February 11 & 12, 2023, 9am–6:30pm MST
+Saturday & Sunday, May 20 & 21, 2023, 9am–6:30pm Offered via Zoom

-Laura Rademacher, M.A., LMFT, CST, CST-S, is the Director of the Human Sexuality Certificate program.
-She is an AASECT certified sex and relationship therapist with over 15 years of experience as a sex-positive sexual health educator.
+Laura Rademacher, M.A., LMFT, CST, CST-S, AASECT, is the Director of the Human Sexuality Certificate program.
+She is an AASECT certfied sex and relationship therapist with over 15 years of experience as a sex-positive sexual health educator.
 She is the author of “The Principles of Pleasure: Working with the Good Stuff as Sex Therapists and Educators.”

 $375/16 CECs